sarahschirduan/sarahschirduan.github.io/_posts/2019-06-15-titanic-part1.md

 I suggest thoroughly reading about the variables on Kaggle.

-If you have not already done so, download R Studio for free using this link Video 3: <a href="https://www.rstudio.com/products/rstudio/download" target="_ blank"> https://www.rstudio.com/products/rstudio/download/</a>.
+If you have not already done so, download R Studio for free using this link <a href="https://www.rstudio.com/products/rstudio/download" target="_ blank"> https://www.rstudio.com/products/rstudio/download/</a>.
 <br>
 <br>